VertexStudio/ue4-gst-plugin/README.md

 # Setup

-- Clone this repository:
+- Clone this repository in the `Plugins` directory of your UE4 project:
 ```
-git clone git@github.com:racsoraul/ue4-gst-plugin.git
+git clone git@github.com:Simbotic/ue4-gst-plugin.git
 ```
-- Copy content in the `Plugins` directory of your UE4 project.

 # Usage